exercism/python/concepts/random/about.md

 ['green', 'green', 'green', 'green', 'green', 'red', 'red', 'red', 'red', 'green']
 ```

-Samples are listed in the order they were chosen.
+The samples are returned in the order they were chosen.

 ### `shuffle()`